Last Updated on December 10, 2022 by Federal Disability Lawyer

-If not for the doctors, disability retirement would obviously not be a possibility.
+If not for the doctors and medical professionals, FERS Disability Retirement would obviously not be a possibility.
 Of course, one may make the self-evident statement that being supportive of a Federal Disability Retirement application is simply part of a doctor’s job; and, to some extent, that would be true.
 Doctors should indeed be willing to write up supportive medical narrative reports for their patients.

 This is normally done by telephone, thereby making it a minimal imposition upon the doctor’s time.
 Indeed, I often only take a total of 30 minutes of the doctor’s time, including preparation and actual testimony, for an MSPB Hearing.
-But the very fact that the doctor is willing to testify — to speak to the Administrative Judge directly to give his or her medical opinion — is often enough to convince OPM to change course, and grant the disability retirement benefits.
+But the very fact that the doctor is willing to testify — to speak to the Administrative Judge directly to give his or her medical opinion — is often enough to convince OPM to change course, and grant the FERS Disability Retirement benefits.

 Robert R. McGill